330 RABBA BAR NACHMANI DIED (Babylon)

 Abbaye (278-338) was the nephew of Rabba Bar Nachmani who adopted him when his parents died.
 Abbaye was admired for his integrity by both Jews and gentiles.
 His Talmudic debates with Rava (who opened an academy at Mahoza on the Tigris River) became famous and are known as

 Havayot (Reflections) deAbbaya veRava.
 They both encouraged elementary education for children.
 He wrote many popular sayings underlying his belief in the importance that one be “beloved above and well liked below”.

-Son of Constantine.
-Weaker than his father Constantine, he relied on his Church advisors and began a series of anti-Jewish decrees banning Jewish pilgrimages to Jerusalem, the circumcising of Christian or Pagan slaves, and protecting Jewish converts to Christianity.
+Son of Constantine the Great.
+Weaker than his father, he relied on his Church advisors and began a series of anti-Jewish decrees banning Jewish pilgrimages to Jerusalem and the circumcising of Christian or Pagan slaves, and protecting Jewish converts to Christianity.

 338 ABBAYA DIED (Babylon)

 Upon his death, Rava (R. Abba bar Joseph) became the acknowledged head of both Sura and Pumbedita academies but stayed at Mahoza.
 Rava's deep analysis of the Mishna became very popular and is considered by some to be the perfect example of talmudic dissertation and elucidation.

 A synagogue was raided and burned, by the local bishop.
 Theodosius initially directed the bishop to make restitution, and to return the stolen goods.
 After St. Ambrose vehemently protested, he back down.
 This served as a precedent allowing the wanton destruction of synagogues with impunity.